fountain-finance/wellhouse/README.md

 ## Deploying frontend

 Deployment is managed via a CI workflow defined in `.github/workflows/main.yaml`, which runs for all commits to the `main` branch and depends on github secrets `GCP_PROD_SA_KEY` and `INFURA_ID`.

-The react app is packaged and published to the fountain.finance Google Cloud App Engine.
-Once new deployment versions have been published, they must be manually promoted before they become live.
+The react app is packaged and published to the (fountain.finance/web-production Google Cloud App Engine)[https://console.cloud.google.com/appengine?project=web-production-294102&serviceId=default].
+Once new versions have been published, they must be manually promoted in App Engine before they become live.